phaustin/a301_eoas/notebooks/week8/goes_true_color.md

 This example uses the **level 2 _multiband_ formatted file for the continental US (C) domain**

-Here's the naming scheme for files
+Here's the pattern used for the file names:

     OR_ABI-L2-MCMIPC-M3_G16_s20181781922189_e20181781924562_c20181781925075.nc